Headless CMS vs. Traditional CMS

 Businesses are developing apps, conversational interfaces, mobile sites, and more in addition to building websites.
 According to Contentful, "In the meantime, the traditional CMS has struggled to keep up.
 Why?
 Because a CMS structures content in frameworks that are specifically designed for websites, it is hard for the same content to be adaptable to other digital platforms.

 The traditional CMS was all we had for a very long time.
 The headless CMS is a response to the need for flexible content distribution in the modern world.
-Reach out to us for a free consultation about how to scale Headless CMS integration and adapt it to any workflow for your needs.
+Reach out to us for a free consultation about how to migrate to Headless CMS and adapt it to any workflow for your needs.